 This muscle is important for your mobility, flexibility, joint function, structural balance, and many other things.
 The basic function of this core-balancing muscle is to assist your body’s movement and upright standing, but many experts agree that it can also affect your mental health.

-Several studies have shown that the psoas is crucial for people’s psychological health.
+Several studies have shown that the psoas are crucial for people’s psychological health.
 The author of The Psoas Book, Liz Koch, claims that this muscle represents some of your primeval feelings like the desire for survival or your desire to grow.

 In other words, the psoas muscle is much more important than most of you think.
 Many experts have confirmed that the health of the psoas can affect your mental energy and health.